-- Organize files.
-Cloud storage systems are often user-friendly.
-Team members can create folders within folders to organize files.
-Search bars allow employees to locate files in a flash.
+- Organise files.
+Cloud storage systems are often user friendly.
+Team members can create folders within folders to organise files.
+Search bars allow employees to locate files in an instant.
 Built-in AI now suggests files to employees based on what they and their teammates have worked on recently.
 Teams can also create group folders so that each team member can view and access key documents.
 Team members can add files to group folders when they are ready for review.

 - Collaborate on files.
-Employees can edit and comment on documents, spreadsheets, and other files together in real-time.
-No more sending multiple versions of a document back and forth.
+Employees can edit and comment on documents, spreadsheets and other files together in real-time.
+No more sending multiple versions of a document backwards and forwards.
 With a cloud storage system, there’s a single document and a single source of truth.
 Additionally, file owners can track changes and revoke any unwanted adjustments.

 - Back up files.
-Once employees place files into cloud storage, they can rest easy knowing they are backed up.
+Once employees have placed files into a cloud backup, they can rest easy knowing they are backed up.

 Why is cloud storage a must-have for small businesses?